 Ex-Russian top manager charged with embezzling over one billion rubles denies guilt

-MOSCOW, June 14 (RAPSI) – Andrei Poplavsky, former chief executive of the governmental body established to oversee the implementation of a presidential decree on the construction of the Primorye Oceanarium, denies guilt as he stands charged with embezzling over one billion rubles ($15.3 million), RIA Novosti reported on Tuesday.
+MOSCOW, June 14 (RAPSI) – Andrey Poplavsky, former chief executive of the governmental body established to oversee the implementation of a presidential decree on the construction of the Primorye Oceanarium, denies guilt as he stands charged with embezzling over one billion rubles ($15.3 million), RIA Novosti reported on Tuesday.

 “I don’t understand what I am charged with.
 I’ve not committed anything unlawful,” the agency quoted Poplavsky as having said.
 He also slammed investigators for the lack of "substantial evidence."